 - All unsubscribe requests must be processed within ten days.
 The unsubscribe mechanism has to remain available for 30 days after the message has been sent.
 Once recipients have unsubscribed, you cannot sell or transfer their addresses in any manner.
 The only exception is that if you are using a new system, you may need to transfer the unsubscribed addresses in order to honor previous requests to be suppressed.

 - Be sure that all third parties handling your email marketing are also abiding by these laws.
-If you contract other people or businesses to handle your email marketing, they too need to comply with the CAN-SPAM Act.
+If you contract other people or businesses to handle your email marketing, they must comply with the CAN-SPAM Act.

-Informz offers a transactional module for this type of correspondence where unsubscribed email addresses are not suppressed.
-However, there are specific guidelines that need to be followed in order to maintain compliance.
-Remember, it is always best practice to include an unsubscribe link in these types of mailings to deter anyone from classifying your email as spam (as this is more harmful to your sender reputation than having someone unsubscribe).
+Higher Logic Informz offers a transactional module for this type of correspondence where unsubscribed email addresses are not suppressed.
+However, there are specific guidelines that must be followed in order to maintain compliance.
+Remember, it is a best practice to include an unsubscribe link in these types of messages to deter anyone from classifying your email as spam, which is more harmful to your sender reputation than having someone unsubscribe.

-- Unsubscribers outside of Marketing Automation Professional or Marketing Automation Enterprise can be uploaded into the their associated database to ensure they are being suppressed.
+- Unsubscribers outside of Higher Logic can be uploaded into their associated database to ensure they're being suppressed.

 - Add a physical address in your automation email templates.

-- There are many unsubscribe options to choose from that provide a fast, simple way for recipients to unsubscribe from future mailings.
+- There are many unsubscribe options to choose from that provide a fast, simple way for recipients to unsubscribe from future messages.

-- With Marketing Automation Professional, the "List-unsubscribe" header is used for all mail being sent.
-This allows mail receivers to add their own unsubscribe function to their UI, making the process even faster and easier for the recipients.
+- With Higher Logic Informz, the "List-unsubscribe" header is used for all mail being sent.
+This allows mail receivers to add their own unsubscribe function to their user interface, making the process even faster and easier for the recipients.